PRODUCE WASH WATER

 - Spray wash systems

 The wash water must be monitored to ensure it contains proper levels of disinfectant.
 A common disinfectant is sodium hypochlorite (NaOCl) due to its low cost and effectiveness against a wide range of contaminants.
-In water, chlorine forms hypochlorite ions (OCl–) and hypochlorous acid (HOCl), with hypochlorous acid being the more effective disinfectant.
-Together these are called free chlorine, which is measured in parts per million (ppm).
-An amperometric sensor can be used to directly measure ppm of free chlorine.
-Free chlorine reacts with organic and inorganic substances to form combined chlorine, creating byproducts such as chloromines.
-It is important to monitor the wash water, either by sample measurement or continuous online measurement, to ensure enough free chlorine is present to react with any contaminants.
+In water, chlorine forms hypochlorite ions (OCl–) and hypochlorous acid (HOCl).
+Additionally, hypochlorous acid is the more effective disinfectant between the two.
+Together these are called free chlorine which are measured in parts per million (ppm).
+An amperometric sensor can be used directly to measure ppm of free chlorine.
+Free chlorine reacts with organic and inorganic substances to form combined chlorine, which creates byproducts such as chloromines.
+It is important to monitor the wash water either by sample measurement or continuous online measurement, to ensure enough free chlorine is present to react with any contaminants.
 For example, a standard wash cycle may have three stages, with 100 ppm, 50 ppm, and 5 ppm of free chlorine, respectively.

-The pH of wash water should also be monitored since it influences sanitizer effectiveness.
-As pH rises, the availability of hypochlorite ions making up free chlorine increases, while the availability of the more effective hypochlorous acid decreases.
-If pH is above 8.0, the chlorine loses the majority of its disinfection capabilities.
-As pH drops, more hypochlorous acid is available and disinfection effectiveness increases.
-As pH drops to very low values, free choline will exist as chlorine gas, which is very hazardous.
-Target pH is 7.0, with an acceptable range for wash water of 6.5 – 7.5 pH.
-There are a variety of electrochemical sensors available utilizing a glass bulb or flat glass membrane to directly measure pH.
-Chemicals such as muriatic acid (HCl) or citric acid (C6H8O7) are added to the wash water to control and stabilize the pH value.
+The pH of the wash water should also be monitored considering that it influences the sanitizers effectiveness.
+As the pH value rises, the availability of hypochlorite ions making up free chlorine also increases, while the availability of the more effective hypochlorous acid decreases.
+If the pH happens to be above 8.0, the chlorine loses the majority of its disinfection capabilities.
+As the pH drops, more hypochlorous acid becomes available and the disinfection effectiveness will increase as a result.
+As the pH drops to exceptionally low values, free chlorine will exist as chlorine gas which is considered very hazardous.
+The target pH is 7.0, with an acceptable range for wash water approximately 6.5 – 7.5 pH.
+There are a variety of electrochemical sensors available to utilize a glass bulb or flat glass membrane to directly measure the pH.
+Chemicals, such as muriatic acid (HCl) or citric acid (C6H8O7), are added to the wash water in order to help control and stabilize the pH value.

-Chlorine is not the only disinfectant used in produce wash water.
-Others such as bromine, ozone, and hydrogen peroxide can also be used.
-A different approach is needed to monitor this wide range of options.
-Since all chemicals mentioned above are oxidizers, ORP (oxidation reduction potential) can be used to monitor the activity of sanitizer rather than the concentration of each one in particular.
-Oxidation level is measured in millivolts and relates to the activity level of sanitizer present.
-A value of approximately 750 mV is sufficient to kill microbes such as E. coli, yeast, and mold.
-Even though an ORP sensor does not directly measure sanitizer concentration, it provides an accurate indication of sanitizer effectiveness.
-These electrochemical sensors use a platinum measuring surface to detect ORP.
+Chlorine is not the only disinfectant used in producing wash water.
+Other components such as bromine, ozone, and hydrogen peroxide can also be utilized.
+A different approach is necessary in order to monitor this wide range of options.
+Since all chemicals mentioned above are oxidizers, ORP (oxidation reduction potential) can be used to monitor the activity of the sanitizer rather than the concentration of each one in particular.
+The oxidation level is measured in millivolts which also relates to the activity level of a sanitizer being present.
+A value of approximately 750 mV is sufficient enough to kill microbes such as E. coli, yeast, and mold.
+Although an ORP sensor does not measure the sanitized concentration directly, it provides an accurate indication of a sanitizes effectiveness.
+These electrochemical sensors use a platinum measuring surface to detect the ORP.

-Continuous monitoring of the parameters described above is common practice for produce washing operations using industrial machinery.
-The measurements verify food safety and can be fed into control systems that automatically add chemicals as-needed to maintain pH and sanitizer levels.
-Proper wash water monitoring results in fresh produce safe for consumption, efficient use of chemicals needed for disinfection, and avoidance of costly product recalls.
+Continuous monitoring of the parameters described above is a common practice for producing washing operations while using industrial machinery.
+The measurements verify food safety and can also be fed into control systems that automatically add chemicals as-needed to maintain pH and sanitizer levels.
+Proper wash water monitoring results in fresh produce being safe for consumption, efficient use of chemicals needed for disinfecting, and avoiding costly product recalls.